 Like a lot of knee injuries, a meniscus tear can be painful and debilitating.
 Unfortunately, it's quite common.
-In fact, this is one of the most frequently injured parts of the knee.
+In fact, a meniscal tear is one of the most frequently occurring cartilage injuries of the knee.

 So what is the meniscus?
 It's a piece of cartilage in your knee that cushions and stabilizes the joint.
 It protects the bones from wear and tear.
 But all it takes is a good twist of the knee to tear the meniscus.
 In some cases, a piece of the shredded cartilage breaks loose and catches in the knee joint, causing it to lock up.

-Meniscus tears are common in contact sports, like football, as well as in skiing and volleyball.
+Meniscus tears are common in contact sports like football as well as noncontact sports requiring jumping and cutting such as volleyball and soccer.
 They can happen when a person changes direction suddenly while running, and often occur at the same time as other knee injuries, like an anterior cruciate ligament (ACL) injury.
-Meniscus tears are a special risk for older athletes, since the meniscus weakens with age.
+Meniscus tears are a special risk for older athletes since the meniscus weakens with age.
 More than 40% of people 65 or older have them.

 What Does a Meniscus Tear Feel Like?